lizardfs/documentation/source/adminguide/basic_configuration.rst

 subdirectories like: **/home** or **/vm1**.
 The special value **.** represents the meta file system, which is described in :ref:`mount_meta` .
-You can specify different access rights, options, passwords and user mappings for every single directory and split your namespace utlising those options into multiple sub namespaces if required.
+You can specify different access rights, options, passwords and user mappings for every single directory and split your namespace utilizing those options into multiple sub namespaces if required.
 Check out the examples for how different directories can be set to different options.

 Options
 ^^^^^^^

-To give you maximum flexibility LizardFS provides a range of mount options so you can finetune settings for every piece of your namespace.
+To give you maximum flexibility LizardFS provides a range of mount options so you can fine tune settings for every piece of your namespace.

 None of them are required.
 If you do not provide any options, the default set of::